-Serve it with rice and eat it all up.
-It’s the easiest weeknight dinner situation.
+Serve it with rice and tostones or maduros; and serve it up!
+This Mojo Sheet Pan Chicken is truly the easiest weeknight dinner situation.
 And honestly, I’d even make this on the weekend when I don’t want to stay in the kitchen for hours.

 - 8 cloves of garlic, peeled and minced

 - 1/4 cup lime juice, from about 4 limes

 - 1/4 cup orange juice, from about 1 orange